gabriel-dehan/WolcenExtractor/README.md

 OR (if you don't know how to)
 Go the the WolcenExtractor directory and `Shift`+`Right-Click` then select "Open command window here" or "Open Windows PowerShell window here".

 Please note that you NEED TO BE IN THE `WolcenExtractor` DIRECTORY before running the program, this is VERY important otherwise the program work.
 This means that running the program by doing something like `D:\Downloads\Wolcen\WolcenExtractor\wolcen_extractor.exe` won't work.
-Use the aforementioned instructions to navigate to the proper direction in the command line interface.
+Use the aforementioned instructions to navigate to the proper directory in the command line interface.

 Once you are in the WolcenExtractor directory, you can then run the program.